monkrb/monk/README.markdown

     $ cd myapp
     $ rake

-If the tests pass, it means that you can start hacking righ away.
+If the tests pass, it means that you can start hacking right away.
 If they don't, just follow the instructions.
 As the default skeleton is very opinionated, you will probably need to install and run [Redis](http://code.google.com/p/redis/), a key-value database.